reearth/changelog-action/README.md

 - `title`: prefix title
 - `repo`: repository owner and name (e.g. "reearth/changelog-action")
 - `commits`: an array of commit objects of the prefix used by commitTemplate
-- `group`: whether this prefix is grouped in some group
+- `scope`: whether this prefix is grouped in some scope
-- `groupName`: group name (extracted from the commit subject)
+- `scopeName`: scope name (extracted from the commit subject)
-- `groupTitle`: group title for display
+- `scopeTitle`: scope title for display

 ### commitTemplate